Spirit of Ecstasy, the Rolls-Royce ‘Flying Lady’ by Cybis

 The “three-line” rear plaque includes the name of Mr. Berndt’s company as the licensee.
 (The gold tint here is a photography artifact; the actual plaque is typical stainless-steel color.)

 However, the “two-line” rear plaque does not.
 Neither Mr. Berndt nor Rolls Royce ever caught this omission at the time, and nobody at Cybis was paying attention to it either.
 The person who ultimately received one of these sculptures would have no way of knowing that there was supposed to be a third line on the rear plaque.
+If any reader happens to have a Spirit with a two-line rear plaque, I’d love to know what sculpture number (or A.P. number) it is.
+It might help solve the mystery!

 Mr. Berndt advertised the Cybis piece in several print venues: the official Rolls-Royce Owners’ Club magazine, The Flying Lady; several car magazines such as Motor Trend; and a press release in the popular Collector Editions magazine as well.
 But Cybis themselves never advertised it nor included any mention of it in their own literature, although they could have added it to the Appendix in the 1979 edition of their catalog, had they chosen to.

-This piece was never sold by any of their normal retailers; Mr. Berndt’s company performed that function.
+This piece was never sold by any of the Cybis retailers; Mr. Berndt’s company performed that function.
 Indeed, he personally picked up the ordered and boxed-up sculptures from the studio and then sent them to their purchaser(s.)
-At that time, a business associate of someone in my family happened to own a Rolls-Royce and, knowing that we collected Cybis, offered to purchase this piece on our behalf.
+At that time, a business associate of someone in my family happened to own a Rolls Royce and, knowing that we collected Cybis, offered to purchase this piece on our behalf.
 To be honest, I wasn’t privy to the financial end of the sale and thus do not know what its price was (other than that it was definitely in the four-figure category.)
 I believe, though am not 100% positive, that a Certificate of Authenticity came with it.
 Our piece was sold along with the bulk of the collection several decades later, and I did not keep a photo or any note of what sculpture number our Spirit was.

 The original model for the mascot was Eleanor Velasco Thornton, secretary to and mistress of John, 2nd Baron Montague of Beaulieu who had originally requested a custom mascot for a vehicle in his private collection.
 Charles Sykes was the sculptor.
 However, the first rendering of the mascot was quite different from the one we know today.